scale-it/algo-builder/docs/guide/debugging-teal.md

 await debug.run({ tealFile: "poi-approval.teal", groupIndex: 0 });
 ```

-That's it, above code will start a live debugging session.
+That's it, the code above will start a live debugging session.
 ![image](https://user-images.githubusercontent.com/33264364/127727303-72f9e91d-1013-46f7-a8ba-e2862e723608.png)
 Notice that in `Scope` we have `appGlobal`, `appLocals` as we upload the applications and ledger state while construcing request for `tealdbg debug`.